-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 Oti Mabuse

-Oti Mabuse, best known for her six year stint as a Strictly Come Dancing professional, has said she is absolutely “terrified” of snakes ahead of her debut on I’m A Celebrity.
+Oti Mabuse, best known for her six year stint as a Strictly Come Dancing professional, said she was absolutely “terrified” of snakes ahead of her debut on I’m a Celebrity.

 Mabuse has won Strictly twice, with celebrity partners Kelvin Fletcher and Bill Bailey, and she currently appears as a judge on Dancing on Ice.